 The latest generation wireless instrumentation delivers dependable connectivity with industry-grade reliability.
 Industry 4.0 utilizes the power of wireless networking and IoT sensors to collect data along the production process.

-Analyzing IoT data provides manufacturers with unprecedented control over their operations and product outputs.
+Analyzing IoT data gives manufacturers unprecedented control over their operations and product outputs.
 Proactive quality assurance practices catch defects in production processes and diagnose possible problems before they happen.

 It reduces costs associated with rework while giving manufacturers the capability for high-level scalability and interoperability amidst cross-functional departments.